akhirdekar/Projects/README.md

 # Projects
-A place where I store my coding projects
+A repository for all my coding projects.